Magform/articleAnalyzer/src/site/markdown/classes.md

 The Library class provides:

 - default constructor: initializes all the attributes of the class to their default values (the two indexes are initialized to 0)
-- constructor with an Article object as a parameter: add an Article object given as a parameter to the first position of the collection
+- constructor with an [Article](#article) object as a parameter: add the given [Article](#article) object to the first position of the collection
-- addArticle: add an Article object given as a parameter to the position pointed by the interna index totalArticlesNumber
+- addArticle: add the given [Article](#article) object to the position pointed by the interna index totalArticlesNumber
 - getTotalArticleNumber: returns the number of effective articles contained in the collection
-- getArticle: returns the Article object contained in the position given as a parameter.
+- getArticle: returns the [Article](#article) object contained in the position given.
 If the position given in invalid, an [java.lang.IllegalArgumentException](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) exception is thrown
-- getNextArticle: returns the next Article object scanned by the internal index scannedArticles.
-If there are not Article objects in the collection, it returns null
+- getNextArticle: returns the next [Article](#article) object scanned by the internal index scannedArticles.
+If there are not [Article](#article) objects in the collection, it returns null
 - resetScannedArticle: reset the internal index scannedArticles to 0 in order to allow the method getNextArticle to scan the collection from the start again

 ## ArticleLoader
-The ArticleLoader class loads articles contained in different file extensions, such as CSV and JSON, in a Library object.
+The ArticleLoader class loads articles contained in different file extensions, such as CSV and JSON, in a [Library](#library) object.
 Each ArticleLoader object created is composed of:

 - file: the [java.io.File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) object which allows to open the file that contains the articles
-- library: the Library object in which the articles will be loaded
+- library: the [Library](#library) object in which the articles will be loaded

 The ArticleLoader class provides:

-- constructor with the file path of the file to open as a parameter: opens the file having the file path given as a parameter and create the Library object with the default constructor.
+- constructor with the file path of the file to open as a parameter: opens the file having the given file path and create the [Library](#library) object with the default constructor.
 If the file does not exist, an [java.io.FileNotFoundException](https://docs.oracle.com/javase/8/docs/api/java/io/FileNotFoundException.html) exception is thrown
-- loadLibrary: according to the file extension, the Library object is loaded with the articles contained in the file.
+- loadLibrary: according to the file extension, the [Library](#library) object is loaded with the articles contained in the file.
 Different exceptions are thrown, basing on the errors occurred during the execution of the method:
   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if the file extension is not specified or there are errors during the reading of the file
   - [com.opencsv.exceptions.CsvValidationException](https://opencsv.sourceforge.net/apidocs/com/opencsv/exceptions/CsvValidationException.html): if there are errors during the reading of CSV file
   - [org.json.simple.parser.ParseException](https://javadoc.io/static/com.googlecode.json-simple/json-simple/1.1.1/org/json/simple/parser/ParseException.html): if there are errors during the reading of the JSON file
-- loadCSV: load to the Library object the articles contained in the CSV file (from The New York Times file format).
+- loadCSV: load to the [Library](#library) object the articles contained in the CSV file (from The New York Times file format).
 Different exceptions are thrown, basing on the errors occurred during the execution of the method:
   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if the file extension is not specified or there are errors during the reading of the file
   - [com.opencsv.exceptions.CsvValidationException](https://opencsv.sourceforge.net/apidocs/com/opencsv/exceptions/CsvValidationException.html): if there are errors during the reading of CSV file
-- loadJSON: load to the Library object the articles contained in the JSON file (from The Guardian file format).
+- loadJSON: load to the [Library](#library) object the articles contained in the JSON file (from The Guardian file format).
 Different exceptions are thrown, basing on the errors occurred during the execution of the method:
   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if the file extension is not specified or there are errors during the reading of the file
   - [org.json.simple.parser.ParseException](https://javadoc.io/static/com.googlecode.json-simple/json-simple/1.1.1/org/json/simple/parser/ParseException.html): if there are errors during the reading of the JSON file
-- getLibrary: returns the Library object after it has been loaded with the articles contained in the file.
+- getLibrary: returns the [Library](#library) object after it has been loaded with the articles contained in the file.
 Different exceptions are thrown, basing on the errors occurred during the execution of the method:
   - [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html): if the file extension is not specified or there are errors during the reading of the file
   - [com.opencsv.exceptions.CsvValidationException](https://opencsv.sourceforge.net/apidocs/com/opencsv/exceptions/CsvValidationException.html): if there are errors during the reading of CSV file
   - [org.json.simple.parser.ParseException](https://javadoc.io/static/com.googlecode.json-simple/json-simple/1.1.1/org/json/simple/parser/ParseException.html): if there are errors during the reading of the JSON file